EdmundBenedict/lordcephei.github.io/pages/lmgf-documentation.md

 ### _GF specific input_
 _____________________________________________________________

-##### _Energy integration contour : the_ BZ_EMESH _tag_
+#### _Energy integration_
 _____________________________________________________________

 Green's functions are always performed on some energy contour, which is discretized into a mesh of points in the complex energy plane.
 (A description of the various kinds of contours this code uses is documented in the comments to **gf/emesh.f**{: style="color: green"}.) $$G$$ is "spikey" for energies on the real axis (it has poles where there are eigenstates).

+##### _Energy integration contour : the_ BZ_EMESH _tag_

 To compute energy-integrated properties such as magnetic moments or the static susceptibility, the calculation is most efficiently done by deforming the contour in an ellipse in the complex plane.

 At other times you want properties on the real axis, e.g. density-of-states or spectral functions.
 You specify the contour in category **BZ** as: